kingj108/CloudDeck/README.md

 ├── App.jsx               # Main application logic and layout
 ├── index.html            # Root HTML
 └── main.jsx              # Entry point

-🧪 Mock Data
+-Mock Data
 You can toggle mock data in the UI for demo/testing purposes.
 This is useful when the API is down or rate-limited.

-📸 Social Preview
+-Social Preview

-🗺️ Map Data Attribution
+-Map Data Attribution
 Map data is provided by OpenStreetMap.
 © OpenStreetMap contributors.
 Data is available under the Open Database License.

-📄 License
+-License
 MIT License — feel free to fork, build, and fly with it 🚁

 Let me know if you'd like the README exported to a .md file or want to add contributor info, a changelog, or deploy instructions (e.g. Vercel, Netlify).